Willson Contreras Player Props: Cardinals vs. Rockies

-After going 0-for-4 in his most recent game, Willson Contreras and the St. Louis Cardinals take on the Colorado Rockies (who will hand the ball to Kyle Freeland) at 8:40 PM ET on Tuesday.
+The St. Louis Cardinals and Willson Contreras, who went 0-for-3 last time in action, take on Jose Urena and the Colorado Rockies at Coors Field, Wednesday at 3:10 PM ET.

-In his most recent game he had a hitless performance (0-for-4) against the Rockies.
+He had a hitless performance in his most recent game (0-for-3) against the Rockies.

 Willson Contreras Game Info & Props vs. the Rockies